Mirxa27/new-macos1/VoiceAgent/PROJECT_STRUCTURE.md

 → System Action: type("hello world")
 → Voice Feedback: "Successfully typed the text"
 → Result: Text is typed at cursor location with visual verification

+## Live API Command Example (Gemini)

+User: [Speaks naturally] "Help me understand this code" → Live Audio Stream: Voice captured and sent to Gemini in real-time → Live Screen Stream: Current screen content shared with Gemini → Gemini [Real-time voice response]: "I can see you have Swift code open in Xcode.
+It looks like you're working on the GeminiLiveAPIManager class.
+I notice the WebSocket connection handling code.
+Would you like me to explain how the audio streaming works?"
+→ User: "Yes, please explain the audio pipeline"
+→ Gemini [Continues conversation]: "Sure!
+The audio flows from your microphone through AVAudioEngine, gets converted to PCM format at 16kHz, then base64 encoded and sent through the WebSocket.
+When I respond, the audio comes back as base64, gets decoded to 24kHz PCM, and plays through AVAudioPlayer..."
+→ Result: Natural, flowing conversation with real-time screen context
 ```

 ## Architecture Benefits